PCIFS/Documentation/Server Setup.md

 ```
 > - Select Github.com
 > - Select HTTPS
+> - "Authenticate with your github credentials?"
+Select Yes
 > - Select "Login With a web browser"
 > - You will be given a code.
 Copy this Code and press enter.
 > - The browser will fail to open, but navigate to (https://github.com/login/device)[https://github.com/login/device], login as PCIFS, and enter the code there.